 Based on recent developments within a rapidly activating Privacy field, without building the privacy mechanisms across European companies in innovative and business enabling ways, we will lose the ability to respond to accelerating competition within Retail coming from both East and West, and within other industries through start-up disruptors where advanced use of data is already in-built in the products itself.

 The area of data-driven marketing and especially the rapidly evolving ad tech ecosystem isn’t an easy area to understand thoroughly for either marketer, business leaders, or legal practitioners.
 So no wonder that going into an uncomfortable zone isn’t something that human behaviour intuitively drives when planning and implementing a new platform, application, or data processing activity.
 You push the hard questions to a point where they turn to be formulated asking for permission to launch or go into production.
 Too many times the answer is no and significant changes need to be made to slow down your original planned schedule.
 Working this way the legal department and overall culture regarding privacy-related compliance questions turn out to be rather conservative and risk-averse.

 “Not starting with privacy as an embedded part of process design, you most probably trigger a negative atmosphere toward privacy and legislation leading to decreased competitiveness over time.”

-Therefore I’ve taken the approach to use a Privacy First Approach to build competitive edge and agility into our client organisations.
+Therefore we, at Avaus, have taken the approach to use a Privacy First Approach to build competitive edge and agility into our client organisations.
 This is practically done using privacy by design methodologies across the cross-competence organisation from day 1.